Goll Woods State Nature Preserve Fulton County, Ohio Overview

 Here along the path, I took a photo of the sign denoting a Vernal Poll.
 Vernal Pools are seasonal depressional wetlands.
 They are covered by shallow water for variable periods from winter to spring and serve as crucial breeding habitat for certain species of wildlife.
 This is the fall season and the pool is dry.
 There are many trails and one that passes by the Goll Cemetary.

-I must point out to you that this time of year is not the best to be hiking.
-I was going at a pretty good clip and the carbon dioxide I expelled eventually alerted every mosquito to my location.
+I must point out to you that this time of year is not the best to hike.
+I was going at a good clip, and the carbon dioxide I expelled must have alerted every mosquito to my location.
 This caused us to cut our hike shorter than we would have liked.

 Comments